Antônio de Almeida Lustosa: Life

 He was later appointed to the Corumbá diocese and was enthroned in Corumbá on 28 December 1929.
-He was later appointed as the Archbishop of Belém do Pará and was enthroned in Belém do Pará on 15 December 1931.
+He was later appointed the Archbishop of Belém do Pará and was enthroned in Belém do Pará on 15 December 1931.
 It was in his archdiocese that he founded the archdiocesan newspaper called "The Word" and it would also feature a particular column dedicated to his pastoral visits.

-He was later appointed as the Archbishop of Fortaleza and was enthroned in Fortaleza on 5 November 1941.
+He was later appointed the Archbishop of Fortaleza and was enthroned in Fortaleza on 5 November 1941.
 He dedicated himself to health care concerns and to that end established archdiocesan health posts for the poor while in 1948 inaugurating a soup kitchen for the poor.

 Lustosa authored several books in addition to music he himself wrote and also children's literature as a means of instructing them in the faith and the basic tenets of catechism.
 He wrote numerous newspaper articles in addition to this.
 Lustosa also wrote a biographical account of Antônio de Macedo Costa.
 In 1962 he founded Rádio Assunção which was to serve as a broadcaster for the archdiocese but was later dissolved during the tenure of Aloísio Lorscheider.
 He also created a total of 34 new parishes in Fortaleza including one Eastern Rite Melkite parish.
 In Fortaleza he founded the Cardinal Frings Institute in addition to several schools and the Saint Joseph's Hospital.
 He was also one of the co-founders of the Conferência Nacional dos Bispos do Brasil.
 His love of the arts also prompted him to adorn the Fortaleza Cathedral with an impressive stained glass window.
 He was in Rome for the initial preparation of the Second Vatican Council and attended the first session from 11 October to 8 December 1962.

 Lustosa departed from his archdiocese with three priests helping him to leave at 6:00am where he got into a van that was to take him into retirement at a Salesian house in Carpina in Pernambuco where he would spend the remainder of his life.
 He had resigned his see in a letter to Pope John XXIII because he felt that vigorous work belonged to far more active men than he was and that he felt his work was taking its toll upon his health.
 In 1963 he was made a citizen of Ceará in honor of all his work.
 In 1968 he broke his femur and this forced him to remain in a wheelchair for a period of time.

 He died in 1974 and his remains are interred in the Fortaleza Cathedral.
 Those that read his will were faced with three words: "I have nothing".